kubernetes/website/docs/admin/authorization/rbac.md

 When run with a log level of 2 or higher (`--v=2`), you can see RBAC denials in the apiserver log.
 You can use that information to determine which roles need to be granted to which users or service accounts.
-Once normal workloads are running with no RBAC denial messages in the server logs, the ABAC authorizer can be removed.
+Once [roles have been granted to service accounts](#service-account-permissions) and workloads are running with no RBAC denial messages in the server logs, the ABAC authorizer can be removed.

 ### Permissive RBAC Permissions